icon for divorce

 If you agree with the facts in the application and want the divorce granted, you are not required to do anything further.
 You are also not required to attend the hearing.
 See Divorce hearing for details.

-If you believe there is an error in the Application for divorce filed by your spouse or you do not want the divorce to be granted, you will need to file a Response to divorce as outlined below.
+If you believe there is an error in the Application for Divorce filed by your spouse or you do not want the divorce to be granted, you will need to file (and serve) a Response to divorce.

 What if the application has errors of fact?

 The errors might, for example, be that dates of birth are incorrect or the details regarding the children have changed.
-If you file a Response to divorce, you must attend the divorce hearing.
+You do not need to attend the court hearing.

 Can I oppose a divorce application?